jdstone/flight-check-in-flask/README.md

 ### Something I learned

   - Some of the header information I send with the API request is probably not required.
 It was sent with the original request when checking in through Southwest.com, so at the time I just assumed the information was required.
+But I have no way to verify this since Southwest's API is no longer public.

 ## Usage/Installation